sguox002/leetcode/leetcode-all.md

 ## algorithm focused Problems

 ## dp
+<<-1473	Paint House III    		48.7%	Hard
+given m houses and to be colored with n colors from 1 to n.
+If the house is already colored, then you cannot paint again. house[i]=0 not colored, >0 is the color. cost[m,n] the matrix for color house i using color j+1 given a target, return the min cost to paint the houses into target neighboring groups (neighboring groups are same colored neighbors). dp, top down is easier: dp[m,n,target] represent the min cost to paint m houses n colors with target groups. if current colored, we update the group number if not colored, we try all different color, and solve the subproblem ->>

+<<-1478	Allocate Mailboxes    		55.1%	Hard
+n houses on a street, place k mailboxes. return the min total distance. base case:
+- 1 mailbox, two houses, anywhere between.
+- 1 mailbox, multiple houses, median position. dp[i,k]: i houses, k mailboxes.
+- if k==n, then each house has one mailbox, total distance is 0
+- ith house can belong to previous group dp[j,k] or start a new group dp[i-1,k-1]
+- calculate group total distance would be two pointer two end distance.
+->>

+<<-1483	Kth Ancestor of a Tree Node    		29.5%	Hard
+a tree wit n nodes from 0 to n-1.
+Each node is given the parent node. root is 0. query the node's kth ancestor.
+- dfs will TLE.
+just similar to super power, we need use some trick called binary lifting.
+The idea is:
+dp[i][node]=dp[i-1][dp[i-1][node]], node's 2^i parent = node's 2^(i-1) parent of node's 2^(i-1) parent.
+2^i=2^(i-1)*2^(i-1), kind of binary representation.
+dp[i,node] represents the 2^i parent of node. we store the parent for each node's parent 2^0 parent->2^1 parent->2^2 parent->..... up to log2（N）

+when search for kth parent:
+for example k=5 (0b101), we first get 2^0's parent, and then get parent's 2^2 parent and that is it!
+->>

 <<-1504	Count Submatrices With All Ones    		61.5%	Medium
 dp approach: first round count the number of contiguous 1s along row second round, goes up row by row and count the submatrix